 The food in Panamanian cuisine usually involves a lot of meat and seafood, but the areas that are quite accustomed to tourism (like the places I mentioned above: Panama City, Bocas del Toro, Boquete, Guna Yala and Santa Catalina) often have vegetarian and vegan options.
 Just like in the rest of Central America, you’ll almost always find the staples of rice, beans and plantains on offer!

-Is Street Food Safe?
+Is Street Food in Panama Safe?

 Street food is generally safe to eat in Panama, although I found it was less common here than in other parts of Central and South America.
 As always, look for stalls that have a high turnover of food and steer clear of anything that isn’t cooked through, including salad, fruit and smoothies!